Table of Contents

-The multiplayer ‘Battle Royale’ version involves up to 100 people playing against each other and is the version your child is probably playing or wanting to play (as opposed to the Save the Day solo version which is also available but probably not the one your child is obsessing over).
+The multiplayer ‘Battle Royale’ version involves up to 100 people playing against each other and is the version your child is probably playing or wanting to play.

-It is a shooter game (of a similar vein as Hunger Games) where players are dropped unarmed onto an island.
-There, they must make their way to ‘houses’, where they find weapons they then use to shoot and kill, they build structures and try to avoid the destructive storm that threatens all outside its safe zone.
-The last player standing after all else are killed is deemed the winner.
+It is a shooter game similar to Valorant and PUBG where players are dropped unarmed onto an island.
+There, they must make their way to ‘houses’ where they find weapons to shoot and kill.
+The last player standing is deemed the winner.